-- Pass on your concern to the designated child protection lead as soon as possible.
-Child protection must take precedence above all else and can initially be passed on verbally. - 2.
-As soon as possible, complete a 'Note of concern' sheet (Appendix 3) and give this to the designated child protection lead or the deputy designated child protection lead.
-'Note of concern' sheets can be found in the School office and Inclusion leaders room.
-This written note should be filled in completely and should be as accurate and factual as possible to be about exactly what was seen, heard, said or noticed and when.
+- 1. Record your concern on the safeguarding tool" My concern" as a "Trusted User".
+In addition to this speak to a DSL about your report as a matter of urgency.
+This report should be filled in completely and should be as accurate and factual as possible to be about exactly what was seen, heard, said or noticed and when.
 Opinions, assumptions and interpretations should not be recorded, as they are clearly separate from the facts.
-If you do not feel confident to do this yourself, please ask for help. - 3.
-Remember confidentiality, and do not discuss your concern with others unnecessarily. - 4.
-Do not discuss your concerns with parents or carers unless this has been specifically agreed and authorised by the Designated Senior Person or Headteacher. - 4.9 What to do if a child discloses something to you (For guidance on managing allegations against staff and volunteers see separate policy and KCSIE)
+If you do not feel confident to do this yourself, please ask for help. - 2.
+Remember confidentiality, and do not discuss your concern with others unnecessarily. - 3.
+Do not discuss your concerns with parents or carers unless this has been specifically agreed and authorised by the Designated Senior Person or Headteacher. - 4.9 What to do if a child discloses something to you (For guidance on managing allegations against staff and volunteers see separate policy and KCSIE 2019)